AJenbo/DiabloGrooboAnalysis/readme.md

 In light of the timing of the contact from Groobo, the team opted to preserve the remainder of this document as it existed directly prior to the contact with Groobo (outside the addition of the late-breaking [[#Artificially Enhanced Fireball Damage|Artificially Enhanced Fireball Damage]] finding and this [[#Response|Response]] section).

 Although the evidence in this document raises concerns about the validity of the run, the team acknowledges that Groobo may not have had malicious intent given circumstances at the time he submitted the run to SDA.
 Elements of this document may not reflect the viewpoints of record holders or record sites and are only representative of the discoveries made by the team over the course of several months of analysis.
+However, in the opinion of the team, the collected evidence indicates Groobo's run was illegitimate.

 ## Response from SDA